rfc-2549/sakisafe/doc/index.md

 Only one parameter: ```$MAX_SIZE``` specify, in megabytes, the max size of files allowed.
 So for example.
 If you want to set 100MBs as max size . ```$MAX_SIZE``` would be like this: ```$MAX_SIZE = 1024*1024*100```

 If someone tries to upload a file bigger than 100MBs.
-It will return Max size for a file is 100 MBs, then, uploda.cgi will die.
+It will return Max size for a file is 100 MBs, then, upload.cgi will die.